 Along the way, I began to work in clay.
 Little did I think it would become the passion that it has.
 For many years now, my ceramic studio practice has become an integral part of RobRoi Design, my painting and mixed media work on paper.

-My ceramics walk a thin line between the two worlds of fine and applied art.
+My ceramics walk a thin line between the worlds of fine and applied art.
 As a ceramic artist and designer I make functional items, vessels that hold things.
-As a painter, I am concerned with the skin, the vessel that holds the vessel; with references to historic and contemporary patterns that give layers of depth both visual and metaphorical.
-My long standing passion for pattern, in nature, human nature and in the man-made world continues to provide inspiration for both my 2D and 3D work.
+As a painter, I am concerned with the skin, the vessel that holds the vessel.
+This long standing passion for pattern, in nature, human nature and in the man-made world continues to provide inspiration for both my 2D and 3D work.